ecmwf-projects/dasi/README.rst

     :alt: Documentation Status

 **DASI** is a metadata-driven data store.
 It is a semantic interface for data, where the data is indexed and uniquely identified by sets of scientifically-meaningful metadata keys.
 DASI is modular and is compatible with multiple backends (i.e., object stores or POSIX) through diverse frontends (Python, C++, C).

-**Note** This project is developed as part of the EuroHPC project IO-SEA [#]_, and it is under active development.
+**Warning**
+This project is BETA and will be experimental for the foreseeable future.
+Interfaces and functionality are likely to change.
+DO NOT use this software in any project/software that is operational.

 Introduction
 ============

-DASI is built on top of FDB [#]_, which has been developed at ECMWF [#]_ for previous EU projects (NEXTGenIO) and has been adapted to be highly configurable for different domains.
+DASI is built on top of FDB [1]_, which has been developed at ECMWF [2]_ for previous EU projects (see `Acknowledgements <https://github.com/ecmwf-projects/dasi/docs/acknowledgements.rst>`_) and has been adapted to be highly configurable for different domains.
-Using FDB allows DASI to use various backends, such as POSIX, Ceph object-storage, and NVRAM backend.
+Using FDB allows DASI to use various backends, such as POSIX, Ceph and Cortx-Motr object-storage, and NVRAM backend.

 Configuration
 -------------